Automation Examples

 ./jython.sh -Dorg.slf4j.simpleLogger.logFile=System.out -m akana.container --recipe ../recipes/pm-cm-all.json --props pm-cm-all.properties

-When the recipe has successfully completed, you'll see a message such as the below:
+When the recipe has successfully completed, you will see a message as shown below:

 pm-cm-all.json, successful completion

-You can now access the Akana Administration Console for the container: {hostname}:{port}/admin/login.html, as shown below.
+You can now access the Akana Administration Console for the container: {hostname}:{port}/admin/login.html.

 You can see from the Installed Features page that Community Manager is installed and all pending tasks are complete.